alessitomas/2D-cube-projection/README.md

 # 2D-cube-projection

-# Passo a passo para rodar o projeto

-# Descrição do modelo matemático do projeto
+## Descrição do modelo matemático do projeto

 Matriz inicial do Cubo 3D